 According to McKinsey*, out of 1000 companies with a turnover of more than one billion dollars, only 8% manage to exploit their data.
 Knowing how to make the most of the knowledge extracted from data is essential for the development of a company...
 Especially for the good management of after-sales service.
 An efficient and autonomous after-sales service is a pillar of the purchasing process, thanks to its metrics...
 As long as you focus this data in an analysis strategy.
 Indeed, the right use of your data can multiply your performance in terms of customer acquisition and competitiveness.
 Without further ado, discover how to use your metrics in after-sales service.

-Data is essential to the functioning of companies.
-For a long time, this information has been used to reason and structure adequate solutions to a problem.
-All companies use data to automate and optimize their activity.
-Data is collected through the implementation of various automation tools:
+Data is essential to business operations.
+This information has long been used to reason and structure appropriate solutions to problems.
+All companies use data to automate and optimize their activities.
+In particular, data is harvested through the implementation of various automation tools:

 If these computer tools facilitate the digitization of data, only their fine analysis allows to :

-Among the main drivers of a brand, the management of the after-sales journey benefits from the use of data analysis.
+Among the key drivers for a retailer, the management of the after-sales journey benefits from the use of data analysis.

 Dealing with a product after-sales service requires the involvement of several players.
-To be efficient, the retailer, the supplier and the repairer must have access to information related to the complaint.
-That is to say, information about the customer, the manufacturer and especially the product:
+To be effective, the retailer, the supplier and the repairer all need to have access to information relating to the complaint.
+This means information about the customer, the manufacturer and, above all, the product:

-Shared with the entire chain of after-sales service actors, all this data facilitates the resolution of the problem.
+Shared with the entire chain of after-sales service actors, all this data facilitates problem resolution.

-The company keeps an eye on the quality of its products through the recorded requests.
+As requests are recorded, the company keeps a close eye on the quality of its products.
 After collection, the data is archived.
-This history generates inputs that contribute to the improvement of the product quality.
-Thus, according to the recorded after-sales complaint, the manufacturer will be able to :
+This history generates inputs that help improve product quality.
+Thus, depending on the after-sales complaint recorded, the manufacturer will be able to:

 Data collection also helps identify recurring problems with a product.
 Indeed, a major alert can lead the company to send a recall campaign for maintenance or product use advice... or even to stop production.